Gallery-of-Kaeon/Kaeon-FUSION/README.md

 At the time of writing,
-our main focus is on stabilizing the specification and our implementations for the standard ONE+ directives, super mode, and the web and machine interfaces, as well as improving the quality of the Kaeon Origin IDE.
+our main focus is on stabilizing the specification and our implementations for the standard ONE+ directives, super mode, and the stack interface, as well as improving the quality of the Kaeon Origin IDE.

 ### I would like to use Kaeon FUSION in a commercial project.
 Who do I make the check out to?